nim-lang/Nim/doc/gc.rst

 The heap dump feature is still in its infancy, but it already proved useful for us, so it might be useful for you.
-To get a heap dump, compile with `-d:nimTypeNames` and call `dumpNumberOfInstances` at a strategic place in your program.
+To get a heap dump, compile with `-d:nimTypeNames`:option: and call `dumpNumberOfInstances` at a strategic place in your program.
 This produces a list of the used types in your program and for every type the total amount of object instances for this type as well as the total amount of bytes these instances take up.